Chapter 6 – Blind Allegiance

 It’s why I believe today that most partisanships and affiliations in the world largely represent the epitome of hypocrisy.
 All sides believe they are right, and all sides believe the other is wrong, but being right and being wrong is largely a perspective of default understanding; coming to us solely through circumstantial differences.
 Furthermore, such notions – right, wrong, win, lose, having power, etc. – are also fundamentally contradictory to us being able to work together and to have empathy for one another.
 As a result, I don’t think anyone is a complete practitioner of anything anymore when you ideologically restrict so much of the way you view the world.
 Golden Rule be damned.

 I thought it was kinda funny at first, and then it became a bit awkward, and now it’s just fucking sad.
-To think that anyone can hate someone else for no other reason than they have a different point of view is just depressing.
+To think that anyone can hate someone else for no other reason than they have a different point of view or separate affiliation is just depressing.

 That being said, I too would go on to live much of my life the same way.
 I created enemies of those around me that thought or did other than me.
 Keeping outside influences at bay either by choice or by force.
 Allowing no real room for discourse or change/growth to occur in my life.
 The only thing I did grow to do was to ‘hate’ people and ideas and systems that were not like my own.
 Doing so simply because they did not adhere to the way I viewed the world; simply because they would not relent and accept my ideologies as right; and simply because they even existed.
 The irony of these things being that even my own viewpoints and ideologies were merely inherited and subliminally injected upon me much like that of the people I chose to oppose.
 But nonetheless, I hypocritically looked down upon them all the same.